Teacher Educator & National Geographic Explorer

-Kimi is a 2021 Civics Environmental Education Fellow with NAAEE, and currently serves as an alumni advisor.
-As the EcoBlitz team leader, she is leading the expansion and scaling of EcoBlitz as a continuation of her NAAEE fellowship project, with the support of a National Geographic Society grant.
-She is the instructor for the EcoBlitz microcredential course which was co-designed with EcoBlitz team member Jessica Lura.
-Kimi taught the spring 2022 online course through Teachers College of San Joaquin, and the spring 2023 course through Cal Poly Humboldt College of Extended Education & Global Engagement.
-The course will be offered in spring 2024 through Cal Poly Humboldt.
+As the EcoBlitz program leader, she is leading the expansion and scaling of EcoBlitz as a continuation of her NAAEE fellowship project, with the support of a National Geographic Society grant.
+She is the instructor for the EcoBlitz micro-credential course, which was co-designed with EcoBlitz team member Jessica Lura.
+Kimi taught the spring 2022 online course through Teachers College of San Joaquin and the spring 2023 and spring 2025 courses through Cal Poly Humboldt College of Extended Education & Global Engagement.

 The EcoBlitz Team is honored to partner with the National Geographic Explorer Community Hub in the Philippines, led by Ellie de Castro and Erina Molina.
 The goal of the Community Hub is to build the next generation of planetary leaders by empowering Philipino communities through sciencetelling, storytelling, and collaborative action.
 Their hub goals are: 1) Build a community of National Geographic Explorers in the Philippines and spark collaborations for impactful projects within and outside the community; 2) Build empathy and instill curiosity among Filipino communities through opportunities led by the Explorer Community Hub.